 What is the Difference Between Murabaha and Tawarruq?

-Murabaha is the sale contract between the bank and the purchaser, where the bank pays on behalf of its client for buying something like a new home, car, furniture or electronics, etc. Then, the bank fixes a profit, which is necessary for the client to pay within the due date; otherwise, markup is added with time.
-But, Tawarruq is the modified form of the Murabaha, often referred to as commodity Murabaha or reverse Murabaha.
+Murabaha is the sale contract between the bank and the purchaser, where the bank pays on behalf of its client for buying something like a new home, car, furniture, electronics, etc. Then, the bank fixes a profit, which the client must pay within the due date; otherwise, markup is added with time.
+But, Tawarruq is the modified form of the Murabaha, often called commodity Murabaha or reverse Murabaha.
 It involves receiving cash through selling the commodity in an actual transaction.

-Tawarruq consists of a couple of steps: In the first step, the customer and the bank reach a commodity Murabaha contract-the bank purchases share or commodities on behalf of the client and leases them to the client.
+Tawarruq consists of several steps.
+In the first step, the customer and the bank reach a commodity, Murabaha.
+The bank purchases shares or commodities on behalf of the client and leases them to the client.
 The client then owns the property.
 During the second stage of the Tawarruq process, asset liquidation occurs, and clients choose to either sell or liquidate their property via an agency agreement with the bank.

 What is Murabaha Used For?

 Murabaha financing is used for purchasing.
-Murabaha financing is prominent in multiple sectors as a substitute for loans.
-For example, clients utilize the Murabaha financing while buying home appliances, real estate, or cars.
-Businesses need this kind of financing to purchase machinery, equipment, or raw materials.
+It is prominent in multiple sectors as a substitute for loans.
+For example, clients utilize Murabaha financing while buying home appliances, real estate, or cars.
+Businesses need this financing to purchase machinery, equipment, or raw materials.
 Murabaha is also common in short-term trade, such as issuing letters of credit for importers.

 A Murabaha letter of credit is sent out on behalf of an importer.
 The bank issues the letter of credit and concurs to pay.
-The bank then pays a sufficient amount of money in compliance with its terms and conditions, which are given in detail in the letter of credit.
+The bank then pays sufficient money in compliance with its terms and conditions, detailed in the letter of credit.

-The bank creditworthiness is interchanged with the applier’s, and the beneficiary(exporter) is promised the payment.
-This is beneficial for the exporter because the bank has a greater risk of payment loss.
+The bank’s creditworthiness is interchanged with the applier’s, and the beneficiary(exporter) is promised the payment.
+This benefits the exporter because the bank has a greater risk of payment loss.

 By following the provisions of the Murabaha financing, the importer must repay the bank for the cost of goods and the profit markup amount.